FaisalHammad1999/futureproofwiki/Deploying-a-Database.md

 As we've seen before, Heroku is a good option for freebie server hosting.
 They offer a [Postgres add-on](https://www.heroku.com/postgres).

 ### AWS
+The cheapest way to handle a small database would be to **add one manually to your EC2 instance**.
+For small projects this should serve you just fine as proof of concept with no additional costs over your EC2 billing.
+If your home computer can handle it at the same time as other activity without panicking, so can your EC2 instance (check your AMI specs of course!).
+You could even use a docker-compose configuration quite easily without making changes.
+You may want to strongly consider adding validations in your code to check your database size regularly and delete old data to avoid hitting your storage limits.

+When working at a company however there is a good chance that you'll be working with a managed database service.
 At time of writing, AWS has 15 managed database options covering 9 types of database!
-A few of the most popular are: \
+A few of the most popular are:

 **[Amazon RDS](https://aws.amazon.com/rds/)**
-can be used to manage a variety of relational databases [including PostgreSQL](https://aws.amazon.com/rds/postgresql/) \
+offers 6 services that can be used to manage a variety of relational databases [including PostgreSQL](https://aws.amazon.com/rds/postgresql/) \
 **[DynamoDB](https://aws.amazon.com/dynamodb/)**
 is AWS' serverless NoSQL offering.
 [This video walkthrough](https://resources.awscloud.com/aws-builders-online-series/aws-amplify-donnie-prakoso?trk=em_builder_series20q3_od&trkcampaign=builders-online-series) is an excellent starting point for connecting to a DynamoDB using Amplify.